What You Should Know about Interest Only Mortgages

 Typically, you can borrow 95% of your home’s amount with a repayment mortgage.
 As for the interest-only loan, however, you will not get an amount this high.

 Who Qualifies for This Type of Mortgage?

-Qualifying for an interest only mortgage can be difficult.
+Qualifying for an interest only mortgage ranges from easy to difficult, depending on the lender.
 This is because lenders are assuming a little more risk on the front end of the loan, especially in areas where the market value of real estate is not particularly stable.
 Lenders will usually require that applicants have a steady job with an income that is in line with other debts they are currently managing.